 The CRA acquires and develops property in economically depressed areas, with the intention of rendering the property suitable for economic development and then reselling or conveying it to private sector purchasers meeting certain criteria.
 Since these properties are acquired with the express intent of resale and/or development, they are reported at lower of cost/donated value or net realizable value.
 Assets donated from the City or other related entities are recorded at the carrying value of the donor entity.
 Donated assets from other sources are recorded at the lower of cost/donated value or net realizable value.
-The cost basis of assets held for resale and development include costs incurred to acquire the asset and prepare the asset for resale and development, such as purchase price, closing fees, surveys, lot clearing, demolition, judgments levied through suits, costs of construction, permits etc. These assets include land, land improvements, and buildings.
+The cost basis of assets held for resale and development, such as purchase price, closing fees, surveys, lot clearing, demolition, judgments levied through suits, costs of construction, permits etc. These assets include land, land improvements, and buildings.
 Upon the sale of these assets, a gain or loss is recognized.
 When the net realizable amount is less than the carrying amount, a loss would be recognized.
 Gains are recorded as economic environment charges for services in the government-wide statements and other revenues in the fund financial statements and losses are recorded as economic environment expenses/expenditures.